ncase/anxiety/scenes/act4.md

 h: I think therapists mean "accept" our emotions as in: be patient with them.

-h: Like how struggling in quicksand makes you sink faster, and the solution is to patiently lie flat...
+h: Like how struggling in quicksand makes you sink faster, and the solution is to patiently lie flat,

 {{if _.INJURED}}
 h: Fighting against you, my fear, lead me to jump off a roof.